- Graduate Nursing Program Requirements

 d.
 Complete at least 3 credits of mentored research under a College of Nursing faculty member (NURS 898 Research Internship);

 e.
-Complete the admission-to-candidacy examination (i.e., Qualifying Examination) at least one full academic year prior to the date on which the degree is to be granted.
-Qualifying Examination Committee will complete The Graduate School Doctoral Qualifying Exam Verification Form for submission to The Graduate School;
+Satisfactorily complete the Qualifying Examination (admission-to-candidacy examination) at least one full academic year prior to the date on which the degree is to be granted.
+Upon satisfactory completion of the Qualifying Examination, the Qualifying Examination Panel completes The Graduate School Doctoral Qualifying Exam Verification Form and submits the form to the College of Nursing PhD Program Office;

 f.
 File an approved Doctoral Program of Study Form (DPOS) and Doctoral Committee Appointment Request Form (G-DCA) for The Graduate School prior to enrolling in NURS 899 Dissertation Preparation credit hours;